 The popular literature (i.e. the stuff of writers like Gladwell in books like “Outliers”) is full of science fiction derived from unsubstantiated claims of studies like the one above.
 The unaware but trusting readership goes “hook, line, and sinker” for the bravado and pushes this mis-information out in millions of lunch and dinner table conversations, all to the diminishment of the acceptance of the reality that there is no there there.

-I got nothing from this book beyond further confirmation of the low standards for analysis in this field of study.
-Sure there are some interesting anecdotes and even some potential indications of possible breakthroughs in understanding, but neither of these are the basis for a book on the subject.
+I got nothing of substance from this book beyond further confirmation of the low standards for analysis in this field of study.
+As a life-long endurance athlete who has remained actively engaged with elite performers (e.g. training with, comparing training strategies with, and sharing experiences at the edge of capability with) I find the contents of the book to not add much to the subject of endurance other than some interesting anecdotes (and perhaps a few potential indications of possible breakthroughs in understanding) with some supporting evidence from inconclusive studies.
+But this is not the basis for a book on the subject.
 A magazine article?
 Maybe, but why bother?

 Some readers, unfamiliar with elite endurance sport, or for that matter, elite endurance achievement in general (e.g academic, commercial, or governmental for instance), may find some bits of enlightenment here, but given the flawed basis of much of the work supporting any conclusions, said enlightenment may just be false “understanding”.